valhuber/TDD/readme.md

 #### 3c.
 Run Tests, using Launch Configuration `Debug Behave Logic`

-With the server started, run your tests using Launch Configuration `Debug Behave Logic`:
+With the server started, run your tests using Launch Configuration `Debug Behave Logic`.
+It creates a file `test/api_logic_server_behave/behave.log`.

-1. You can use the debugger to stop in a test and verify results
+>  You can use the debugger to stop in a test and verify results
-2. When your test is running, run it one last time to create the `behave.log`, like this:

-`
-cd test/api_logic_server_behave
-behave > behave.log
-`

 &nbsp;&nbsp;